saptakds/Traffic-AI/README.md

 Built with ❤️ by [Saptak Das](https://github.com/saptakds)

-Exploring practical AI for smart infrastructure.
+Exploring practical AI for smarter cities and public safety.